161 questions have been answered below, why not ask your own?

 Succeeding with claims for personal injury compensation isn’t always easy and although we take as much hassle out of the claims process as possible, some types of personal injury claim prove much harder to succeed with than others.
-One such type is public liability compensation claims, usually after a fall or trip on a damaged section of footpath, a trip in a pothole or on a broken section of local authority owned pavement or highway.
-In order to win claims for slipping and tripping injury compensation, claimants must gather as much evidence as possible to help their solicitor force the defending insurers to admit liability.
+One such type is public liability compensation claims, usually against the council after a fall or trip on a damaged section of pavement, curb or pothole.
+Although council liability can be a hard thing to prove, it can be done and below we’ll guide you through what to do after tripping and injuring yourself.

 What the law says about proving liability

 Claiming personal injury compensation after a tripping accident isn’t easy due to precedents set by the courts, which has made defending such claims fairly easy for local authorities.
 This is because the courts have decided in previous judgements that the onus to succeed in such claims should rest on the claimant.
 The courts have found that to prove liability in tripping accident compensation claims, claimants must show that a local authority or landowner responsible for the site of their accident had known that a hazard was present before the client was injured.
-Furthermore, they must demonstrate that the local authority had reasonable time to inspect that area of pavement/highway and should have repaired the hazard and removed the risk of someone suffering an injury as a result.
-The basic rule is that claimants need to prove that the hazard responsible for their accident had been in situ for a minimum of at least 6 months before their accident.
-Although this can be a hard thing to prove, it can be done and it helps to know what to do after an accident as this will help you to ensure that you have the right evidence to support your claim.
+Furthermore, they must demonstrate that the local authority had reasonable time to inspect that area of pavement/highway and should have repaired the hazard and removed the risk of injury.

 Precedent states that any local authority highways departments should (in most cases) inspect every section of their roads and footpaths once every 6 months.
 An inspector should record the roads and pavements that they have inspected and the local authority should hold a record of the inspections that they have carried out.
 If when defending a claim for slip and trip personal injury compensation, a highways department can provide a report that shows that they inspected the area where a claimant was injured within the last 6 months and no defect was found, it is most likely that the claimant will not succeed with their claim.
 Whilst this will see a claimant not win any compensation, they will not face any costs.